ricksteruk/aya_devnet_guide/prometheus_guide.md

 sudo nano /etc/systemd/system/prometheus.service
 ```

-Paste in this configuration and save with `CTRL + X`
+Copy and Paste the following configuration into the editor and save with `CTRL + X`
 ```
 [Unit]
   Description=Prometheus Monitoring